stevendelro/Weathernaut/README.md

 Initially, I thought that I should make a completely different type of app.

 I mean, I was so tired of looking at the same code.
 But, I restrained myself.
-I needed to make things easier for me, not more difficult—regardless if the difficult route would ultimately bear more fruits of knowledge.
+I needed to make things easier for me, not more difficult--regardless if the difficult route would ultimately bear more fruits of knowledge.
 The goal right now wasn't knowledge accumulation.
 I need to keep myself focused on the very specific goal of *producing* finished work.

 So, at a bare minimum, what could take this weather app to the next level?